-parameters of the model, not elasticities.
-A positive coefficient α on the term $\log(1-\tau)$ implies that an increase in the net-of-tax rate of a given country has a positive effect on the probability of a player locating in this country.
-Elasticities can easily be computed as $\alpha (1 - P{nt}^i)$, where P{nt}^i is the probability that player i plays in country n in year t.37 As the number of countries is large, P{nt}^i tend to be small and therefore $\alpha (1 - P{nt}^i) \approx \alpha$.
+The first set of results are presented in Table 1.
+In all tables, we always report estimated parameters of the model, not elasticities.
+A positive coefficient $\alpha$ on the term $\log(1-\tau)$ implies that an increase in the net-of-tax rate of a given country has a positive effect on the probability of a player locating in this country.
+Elasticities can easily be computed as $\alpha(1-P{nt}^i)$ , where $P{nt}^i$ is the probability that player i plays in country n in year t.
+As the number of countries is large, $P{nt}^i$ tend to be small and therefore $\alpha(1-P{nt}^i) \approx \alpha$ .
 Hence, the coefficient estimates we show are in fact very close to elasticity estimates.

 Column (1) shows results for a basic specification without country fixed effects.
 This specification is similar in spirit to the cross-country correlations presented in Figures 1-2, and obviously does not control rigorously for non-tax characteristics of countries that may affect location decisions.
 The coefficient on $\log(1-\tau)$ is positive and strongly significant and very large in magnitude at 1.2 (.07).
 If the strong identification assumptions hold and the estimate is unbiased, it captures the long-term elasticity of migration.
 Column (2) introduces country fixed effects as well as rich controls for ability and other individual characteristics whose effects we allow to vary by country.
 This specification controls for all unobserved time-invariant country characteristics that affect location choice, and exploits primarily differential variation over time in the net-of-tax rates on different players across countries.
-This is the type of difference-in-differences approach exemplified by Figures 4, 7, and 9 that captures shorter-term migration responses to tax rates.
+This is the type of difference-indifferences approach exemplified by Figures 4, 7, and 9 that captures shorter-term migration responses to tax rates.
 The coefficient on $\log(1-\tau)$ is positive and strongly significant, 0.36 (.11), but unsurprisingly much reduced compared to column (1).
-The specification in column (3) introduces country \times year fixed effects, and therefore exploits variation within country and year in the net-of-tax rates on different players.
-This strategy is exemplified by Figure 5 (eligibility rule in Beckham Law), Figure 8 (duration rule in Danish scheme), and Figure 10 (cohort variation in Greece).
+The specification in column (3) introduces country $\times$ year fixed effects, and therefore exploits variation within country and year in the net-of-tax rates on different players.
+This strategy is exemplified by Figure 5 (eligibility rule in the Beckham Law) and Figure 8 (duration rule in the Danish scheme).
 Importantly, by controlling for unobserved time-varying country characteristics, we ensure that even if tax reforms were endogenous, or if they impacted other societal aspects that in turn affect migration, this is not a concern for identification.
 Moreover, as already explained, this specification also controls for potential general equilibrium effects of taxation on the wage level of football players in country n.
 As shown in the table, the coefficient on $\log(1-\tau)$ in column (3) is significantly positive at 0.40 (.15) and actually slightly larger than the coefficient in column (2).
 This suggests that general equilibrium effects do occur, and that not taking them into account leads to a downward-biased estimate of the location response.
+Finally, column (4) adds controls for country $\times$ year fixed effects interacted with ability variables in order to test for potential general equilibrium effects on wages that vary by ability, as in a model with imperfect substitution across different ability levels.
+This has a very small impact on the estimates, which suggests that the baseline specification with perfect substitution is not too far off.
+Moreover, notice that the point estimate increases a bit, consistent with our earlier argument that not controlling fully for general equilibrium effects leads to downward bias in the tax effect.

-$^{^{37}\}mathrm{Notice}$ therefore that elasticities vary with the point at which they are evaluated, as always in a non-linear model.
+$^{29}$ Notice therefore that elasticities vary with the point at which they are evaluated, as always in a non-linear model.